Car Hire in Croatia

 Picture from Dubrovnik

 Pula, Croatia is one of the main tourist destinations on the Istrian peninsula.
 Located near the southern tip of the teardrop peninsula, the city is both industrially important and historically charming.
 Large cranes tower over the massive shipyard, while Roman ruins are scattered throughout the old town of Pula.
 Unlike some historical cities in Croatia, Pula is not only a tourist destination but also a real working city.
-You will found that there are many things to do in Pula, Croatia.
+You will find that there are many things to do in Pula, Croatia.
 One of the best things to do in Istria is to taste wine.
 The Plitvice Lakes are one of the most popular natural attractions in Croatia and it is not far away from Pula.
 Green Garden is an entertainment complex in the city that offers fun activities in Pula such as go-karts, paintball, and quad rentals, so you can explore Pula by Buggy.

 Zagreb is a modern and authentic city.
 It is ideal for lovers of shopping, culture, gastronomy, people who travel with friends, as a family or as a couple.
 Thanks to its many events, Zagreb is a destination that you can visit throughout the year.
 It is particularly beautiful in spring and summer: these are the best times of the year to stroll through the shopping streets or have a drink on the wide terraces of the cafes of the Croatian capital.
 Zagreb is an amazing tourist destination even at Christmas.
 The Christmas market, which was voted the most beautiful Christmas market in Europe, is unique.
 Discover the famous and magnificent Mirogoj Cemetery, as well as the smallest funicular in the world, the colourful Dolac Market, the beautiful Maskimir Park and the unique and exciting "Museum of Broken Relationships".